- a coincidence in TIME...?

 By the way, the prophet Daniel tells us... that same spirit of death... and fear and superstition is still at work today... infecting most governments and institutions and systems of power throughout the world.
 But don't worry!
 Daniel says the 4th brutal government will be around until a Rock (and that ain't Peter)- perhaps, the Rock of Ages... comes and smashes it into dust!

 By the way, the Bible is so interesting, too... especially when you read it.KJV-lite Verses

 Ask yourself… WHERE are the promises to Abraham and his generations fulfilled?
-And what Nation or Nations will protect and defend Jerusalem in the Last Days? ...
+And what Nation or Nations will assist to protect and defend Jerusalem in the Last Days? ...

 More Promises of God to Abraham, Isaac and Jacob